Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 This Sky Atlantic drama stars Julia Stiles (10 Issues I Hate About You) as Georgina Clios, an American artwork curator whose life if upended when her billionaire husband Constantine Clios (Anthony LaPaglia) dies in a yachting accident.

-When Georgina begins to dig deeper into her husband’s demise, she quickly turns into caught up in a world of lies, double-dealing and nefarious crime.
-Starring Adrian Lester, Juliet Stevenson, Iwan Rheon, Will Arnett and Rupert Graves, this drama is value catching up on with season three on its means.
+When Georgina begins to dig deeper into her husband’s dying, she quickly turns into caught up in a world of lies, double-dealing and nefarious crime.
+Starring Adrian Lester, Juliet Stevenson, Iwan Rheon, Will Arnett and Rupert Graves, this drama is value catching up on with season three on its manner.
 Watch Riviera on NOW TV.

 The Comey Rule